 The exhibition distills the ongoing research that Design Indaba conducts and publishes in its online publication through the year and for its annual event.
 It signals a fundamental shift that sees us actively seeking out new voices and talent on the African continent in the fields of design, art, music and film and promoting it through our platform.

-This exhibition is a snapshot of creative work being produced across the continent right now: an up-to-the-minute survey of emerging, established and unexpected talent from across Africa.
+Each iteration of Africa.
+Now. is a central feature at Design Indaba Festival.
+Although the thematic focus of the show evolves from year to year, it is always a snapshot of creative work being produced across the continent – an up-to-the-minute survey of emerging, established and unexpected talent from across Africa.
 It is not a retrospective of a typecast past nor a utopian vision of an imagined future.
 It reflects the Africa that is.

 - Urban planning